Mishidev-2/Mishi_PP1/README.md

 - Contains the feather which is required for some endings

 Mission 4:
-- Leads to bad end 2 if feather is given
+- Leads to bad end 2 if feather is given to the angel
 - Contains the maze

 Unnamed.java